fkie-cad/filesharer/README.md

 # TCP Fileshare client and server
 Cross Os (Linux/Windows) Fileshare client and server.

-Currently working just one-way and not bidirectional.
+Currently, working just one-way and not bidirectional.

 Encryption is supported, but still in experimental state.